Highly Efficient 3D Human Pose Tracking from Events with Spiking Spatiotemporal Transformer: Method

-Currently, the largest event-based dataset for human pose estimation is MMHPSD, which includes 15 subjects, 21 different actions and a total of 4.39 hours of event streams~\cite{zou2021eventhpe}.
-However, this dataset's limited variety of motions restricts the generalization ability of trained models.
-To address this issue, we propose to synthesize event data from multiple motion capture datasets, including \textit{i.e. Human3.6M~\cite{ionescu2013human3}, AMASS~\cite{mahmood2019amass}, PHSPD~\cite{zou2022human} and MMHPSD-Gray~\cite{zou2021eventhpe}}, to construct a large-scale synthetic dataset.
+Currently, the largest event-based dataset for human pose estimation is MMHPSD~\cite{zou2021eventhpe}, which includes 15 subjects, 21 different actions and a total of 4.39 hours of event streams.
+However, the limited variety of motions in this dataset restricts the generalization ability of trained models.
+To address this issue, we propose to synthesize events from multiple motion capture datasets, including \textit{Human3.6M~\cite{ionescu2013human3}, AMASS~\cite{mahmood2019amass}, PHSPD~\cite{zou2022human} and MMHPSD~\cite{zou2021eventhpe}}, to construct a large-scale synthetic dataset.
+The RGB or gray-scale videos from Human3.6M, PHSPD and MMHPSD datasets are directly used for events synthesis.
+Since AMASS dataset only provides motion capture data without corresponding videos, we animate one of 13 avatars for each motion sequence and render corresponding RGB video before applying it to events synthesis.
 Our synthetic dataset, called SynEventHPD, is a meta dataset consisting of 4 sub-datasets: EventH36M, EventAMASS, EventPHSPD and SynMMHPSD.
-In total, it contains 45.72 hours of event streams, which is more than 10 times the size of MMHPSD.
+In total, it contains 45.72 hours of event streams, more than 10 times of MMHPSD.
+The detailed synthesizing process is described in Appendix C. More details are summarized in Tab.~\ref{tab:dataset-summary}.
 The distribution of poses across all these datasets are visualized in Fig.~\ref{fig:poses-tsne} to highlight the variety.
-Other details are summarized in Table~\ref{tab:dataset-summary}.
-This dataset will be public available for research purpose upon paper acceptance.